masylum/tldextract/README.md

 ## Disclaimer

-This is module is a port of the python module [tldextract](https://github.com/john-kurkowski/tldextract).
+This module is a port of the python module [tldextract](https://github.com/john-kurkowski/tldextract).